surifirstpin/Acubi_documentation/Version.5/Dashboard.md

 ](https://raw.githubusercontent.com/sv18042016/fp1/a139aa668a28e43d5ac7a91829062729877b0e09/images/New_version5/UD_Dashboard_image3.png)
 <b><font color = "Black"> Image 3</b>

- - Left side of the dashboard displays global filters used.
+ - Left side of the dashboard displays global filters applied.

 -  To change the existing filter options, Select <b>Apply</b> button to re-apply any newly added filters to the dashboard report.